pow25/vergilplus/README.md

 ## Install: <br />
 ```
 Download the source code and use mvn install to install our project, like stated before.
-Load Mysql database using sql file in data/vergilplus.sql
+Load Mysql database using sql file in data/vergilplus.sql.
+We assume your database username is dbuser, and password is also dbuser.
+Our software uses Amazon AWS Lex, which requires a private key.
+Please contact us if you want to obtain our key.
 ```

 ## Test: <br />